szerrade-uw/Cropbox.jl/docs/src/tutorials/julia.md

 # Getting Started with Julia

-While it is not required to have a deep understanding of Julia to use Cropbox, ....
-If you would like to skip this section and go straight to getting started with Cropbox, please go to Getting Started with Julia
+While having a deep understanding of Julia is not necessary to use Cropbox, If you would like to skip this section and go straight to getting started with Cropbox, please go to Getting Started with Julia

 ## Installing Julia